Error

 - After the number of cores has been increased, a new simulation run will need to be created to implement the change to the number of assigned cores.

-- Enlarge the size of elements: The larger the size of the elements, the lower the number of elements required.
+The larger the size of the elements, the lower the number of elements required, thus less memory is required.
 You can do this by decreasing the fineness level of the mesh.
-It is better to decrease the mesh by one level to find the balance between good mesh and enough memory space.
+It is better to decrease the mesh by one level to find the balance between good mesh and memory usage.

 This can be done by going to the Mesh and decreasing the Fineness level.
-The fineness level will be increased in according to the features of the geometry.
-It is important to remember that the decreasing the fineness level will make the mesh generate faster.
+The fineness level will be increased according to the features of the geometry.
+It is important to remember that decreasing the fineness level will make the mesh generation faster.

-- Increase the number of cores: The larger number of cores assigned will increase the memory available for the simulation.
-Currently, SimScale supports up to 96 cores.
+A larger number of cores will increase the memory available for the simulation, as it increases the capacity of the machine to run the computation.
+Currently, SimScale supports machines with a capacity of up to 192 cores.

 You can do this by going to Simulation control and changing the number in the Number of processors.